Pablo Lyle Punches Man In Road Rage Incident, Man Later Dies

 Lyle’s attorney said that he would return to Miami if requested and “is 100 percent available to the court as need be.”

 The 32-year-old has been acting professionally since 2009 and has starred in telenovelas such as Mi Adorable Maldición, Corazón Que Miente, and La Sombra del Pasado.
-He is married to actress Ana Araujo and they have two children, the above-mentioned Mauro and daughter Arantza.
+He is married to actress Ana Araujo, and they have two children, the above-mentioned Mauro and daughter Arantza.